And Safe From Hackers

 3. Steal Visitors’ Personal Information

-While any security breach is bad for business, this one could also means having to compensate your visitors and customers for the money and privacy compromised in the attack, in addition to their loss of trust in your business.
-Sometimes hackers do this for their own personal monetary gain, or sometimes they’re trying to make some sort of statement.
+While any security breach is bad for business, this could also mean compensating your visitors and customers for the money and privacy compromised in the attack, in addition to their loss of trust in your business.
+Sometimes hackers do this for their own personal monetary gain, or sometimes they’re trying to make some statement.

 4. Steal Business’s Private Information

-You make sure to keep details about your company–especially as it pertains to financials and customer account details–private.
-Which is why it’s important not to sync that information to your website.
+You keep details about your company – especially regarding financials and customer account details – private.
+Which is why it’s crucial not to sync that information to your website.

 5. Host Phishing Pages from Your Server

-Phishing on websites is when hackers create a fake page in an attempt to collect information from visitors willing to give it.
-They can do this by embedding a contact form on the page and directly collecting information or they can redirect visitors to another website where that information will then be lifted.
+Phishing on websites is when hackers create a fake page to collect information from visitors willing to give it.
+They can do this by embedding a contact form on the page and directly collecting information or redirecting visitors to another website where that information will be lifted.

 6. Host Legitimate Pages from Your Server

-Some hackers may actually take the time to build out legitimate pages on WordPress sites in order to improve their own SEO.
-These pages talk up their own business and link back to their website in order to give their site more clout in search.
+Some hackers may take the time to build out legitimate pages on WordPress sites to improve their SEO.
+These pages talk up their business and link back to their website to give their site more clout in search.
 Or they may skip the landing page and instead use a system of backlinks from your site to theirs.

 7. Overload Your Web Server

-When hackers overload your web server with an influx of hits, this is what’s known as a distributed denial of service (or DDoS) attack.
+When hackers overload your web server with an influx of hits, this is what’s known as a DDoS (distributed denial of service) attack.
 Once they hit the threshold, your site goes down.
 What’s the point of doing this?
 It could be for bragging rights.
-The site may be just one of many victims in a major widespread attack.
-Or maybe they did it in order to demand a ransom.
+The site may be one of many victims of a significant widespread attack.
+Or maybe they did it to demand a ransom.

 8. Steal Your Server Bandwidth

-Hackers may steal your server’s resources to host their own nefarious activities, such as bitcoin mining and brute force attacks on other websites.
+Hackers may steal your server’s resources to host nefarious activities, such as Bitcoin mining and brute force attacks on other website.
 Learn more about cryptojacking in this Scientific American article written December 2017.

 9. Vandalize Your Website

 And, of course, there’s website vandalism.
 For the most part, hackers are doing this to establish a calling card for themselves while simultaneously hurting your brand.
-One of these such defacements happened to a huge number of WordPress websites in February 2017, and continued to happen even after WordPress issued the patch because users didn’t update right away.
+One of these such defacements happened to a massive number of WordPress websites in February 2017 and continued to happen even after WordPress issued the patch because users didn’t update right away.

 - Backup the filesystem and database regularly, at least weekly